fritshoogland-yugabyte/nodetop/BUILD.md

 # build from source
-In order to build nodetop from source using the rust compiler, the following RPMs need to be installed on Centos 7:
+In order to build nodetop from source using the rust compiler, the following RPMs need to be installed:
+(validated with Centos 7 and Alma 8)
 - cmake
 - gcc-c++
 - freetype-devel
 - expat-devel
 - open-sans-fonts
-- fontconfig
+- fontconfig-devel
 - openssl-devel

 Yum command for quick install:
-`yum install -y cmake gcc-c++ freetype-devel expat-devel open-sans-fonts fontconfig openssl-devel`
+`yum install -y cmake gcc-c++ freetype-devel expat-devel open-sans-fonts fontconfig-devel openssl-devel`

+Git clone nodetop.
+cargo build --release
+The executable is in target/release.

-# generate rpm on centos 7
+# generate rpm
 In order to create an RPM file on Centos 7, when a rust environment with Cargo is installed:

 Add cargo-generate-rpm: